-COMM 6301 Communication Theory
+COMM 6301/7301 Communication Theory

-This class is an introduction to the theories of mass communication and should be taken in the first semester offered.
+This course introduces the major theories in mass communication utilizing both social sciences and cultural studies approaches, which explore media content and its effects as well as audience reaction to media.
+This course should be taken in the first semester offered.
 Pre-requisite: COMM 6308